-- (10) The Minister must make known by notice in the Gazette the names of the members of the first Council constituted in terms of this Act after the commencement date, including the date of commencement and period of their respective terms of office. - (11) The registrar must make known by notice in the Gazette the names of the members of the Council subsequent to the first Council referred to in subsection (10), including any member contemplated in section 9(3), and the date of commencement and period of their respective terms of office. - (12) Subject to section 9, a member of the Council hold office for a period of five years, but is eligible for re-appointment, re-designation or re-election, as the case may be, as a member at the expiration of that period of time. - (13) Before assuming office, a member of the Council must make and subscribe to the following oath or solemn affirmation before the Minister or a person designated by him or her in writing for such purpose: - "I,, do hereby swear/ solemnly affirm that I will at all times during my service as a member of the Council be faithful to the Republic of Namibia and uphold its Constitution and laws, and perform my functions and further the aims and objects of the Council to the best of my ability.". - (14) The Minister may - - (a) prescribe the composition of the Council and of any of the committees relating to - - (i) gender representation; and - (ii) representation from the different regions; - (b) extend, by notice in the Gazette, at any time and at his or her discretion, the term of office of any member of the Council.
+- (c) is ordinarily resident in Namibia. - (4) The election of the members of the Council referred to in subsection (2) must be conducted in the prescribed manner and in accordance with the prescribed procedures. - (5) Notwithstanding subsection (4), the first election of the members of the Council after the commencement date must be conducted by the registrar or by a person designated in writing by him or her for such purpose. - (6) The expenses relating to the first election of members of the Council after the commencement date referred to in subsection (5) must be defrayed from moneys appropriated by Parliament for such purpose. - (7) (a) For the purpose of this section "Registrar of Medicines" means the Registrar of Medicines as defined in section 1(1) of the Medicines and Related Substances Control Act, 2003 (Act No. 13 of 2003); - (b) If the registered persons referred to in subsection (2) fail to elect a member or members, as the case may be, of the Council as contemplated in that subsection, the Minister may appoint in writing a person who is a pharmacist, or persons who are pharmacists, as the case may be, and whom he or she regards as a suitable person or as suitable persons to serve on the Council as such a member or members. - (c) A person appointed as a member of the Council in terms of paragraph (b) will be regarded as having been properly elected in terms of the relevant provisions of subsection (2) as such a member. - (8) The Minister must make known by notice in the Gazette the names of the members of the first Council constituted in terms of this Act after the commencement date, including the date of commencement and period of their respective terms of office. - (9) The registrar must make known by notice in the Gazette the names of the members of the Council subsequent to the first Council referred to in subsection (8), including any member contemplated in section 9(3), and the date of commencement and period of their respective terms of office. - (10) Subject to section 9, a member of the Council holds office for a period of five years, but is eligible for re-appointment, re-designation or re-election, as the case may be, as a member at the expiration of that period of time. - (11) The Registrar of Medicines must designate in writing a pharmacist employed by the Ministry to act as his or her alternate member of the Council. - (12) Before assuming office, a member of the Council must make and subscribe to the following oath or solemn affirmation before the Minister or a person designated by him or her in writing for such purpose: - "I,, do hereby swear/ solemnly affirm that I will at all times during my service as a member of the Council be faithful to the Republic of Namibia and uphold its Constitution and laws, and perform my functions and further the aims and objects of the Council to the best of my ability." - (13) The Minister may - - (a) prescribe the composition of the Council and of any of the committees relating to -

+- (i) gender representation; and - (ii) representation from the different regions; - (b) extend, by notice in the Gazette, at any time and at his or her discretion, the term of office of any member of the Council.